The end of geo-blocking within the EU

 Who can I talk to if a seller refuses access to a website or automatically redirects me to a national version of it?

 - For information regarding the geo-blocking regulation, the European Consumer Centre France has been designated as the French consumer contact point.
 Do not hesitate to contact us with any questions.
-If you are a resident of another EU Member state, Iceland, the UK or Norway, check with the ECC of your residence country for further advice.

 - Each country also designated a competent authority with the power of investigation and sanction in case of negligence regarding the geo-blocking regulation.
 In France, this authority is the DGCCRF.